Securing name resolution in the IoT: DNS over CoAP: Design of DNS over CoAP (DoC)

-\emph{Option 2: EOL TTLs.} Steps \circled{3} and \circled{4} in \cref{fig:caching} illustrate the problem of the \emph{DoH-like} approach: Due to a change to the TTL values from the DNS cache infrastructure, the cache validation model of CoAP can be undermined. \emph{EOL TTLs} improves the previous option by increasing success rates of cache re-validations.
-In detail, we propose that a \ac{DoC}~server sets the Max-Age \ac{CoAP} option to the minimum \ac{TTL} of the resource records in the \ac{DNS} response and rewrites all DNS \acp{TTL} to 0.
+\emph{Option 2: EOL TTLs.} Steps \circled{3} and \circled{4} in \cref{fig:caching} illustrate the problem of the \emph{DoH-like} approach.
+Due to changing TTL values in the DNS cache infrastructure, the cache validation model of CoAP can fail. \emph{EOL TTLs} improves this situation for increasing success rates of cache re-validations.
+In detail, we propose that a DoC~server sets the Max-Age CoAP option to the minimum TTL of the resource records in the DNS response and rewrites all DNS TTLs to 0.

-These modifications always ensure identical \ac{ETag} values for the same resource record set.
+These modifications always ensure identical ETag values for the same resource record set.
 During name resolution, such responses may be stored at intermediary caches, \eg on a proxy or on a client.
-For later requests that result in cache hits, Max-Age values are adjusted according to the \ac{CoAP} freshness model.
-When a response arrives at the \ac{DoC} client, it copies the Max-Age into the resource records to restore the correctly decremented \ac{TTL} values when making them available to the local \ac{DNS} system cache.
+For later requests that result in cache hits, Max-Age values are adjusted according to the CoAP freshness model.
+When a DoC client receives a response, it copies the CoAP Max-Age into the DNS resource records to restore the correctly decremented TTL values before placing them in the local DNS system cache.
 Requests that hit stale cache entries trigger a cache re-validation.
-If only \acp{TTL} changed, then the \ac{DoC} server validates the cache entries, and encodes the new \ac{TTL} in the Max-Age~option, leveraging the advantage for step \circled{4} in \cref{fig:caching} that \emph{DoH-like} was only able to take in step \circled{5}.
+If only TTLs changed, then the DoC server validates the cache entries, and encodes the new TTL in the Max-Age~option, leveraging the cache validation already in step \circled{4} of \cref{fig:caching}, which \emph{DoH-like} was only able to obtain in step \circled{5}.